 Approximately 17% of patients with metastatic colorectal cancer have peritoneal carcinomatosis, with 2% having the peritoneum as the only site of metastasis.
 Patients with peritoneal metastases generally have a shorter PFS and OS than those without peritoneal involvement.
-The goal of treatment for most abdominal/peritoneal metastases is palliative, rather than curative, and primarily consists of systemic therapy (see Chemotherapy for Advanced or Metastatic Disease) with palliative surgery or stenting if needed for obstruction or impending obstruction.
+The goal of treatment for most abdominal/peritoneal metastases is palliative, rather than curative, and primarily consists of systemic therapy (see Systemic Therapy for Advanced or Metastatic Disease) with palliative surgery or stenting if needed for obstruction or impending obstruction.
 If an R0 resection can be achieved, however, surgical resection of isolated peritoneal disease may be considered at experienced centers.
 The panel cautions that the use of bevacizumab in patients with colon or rectal stents is associated with a possible increased risk of bowel perforation.
-Supplementation of the part of the pa
+449,450